Skip to main content

 When will I get my money back and how much will I get?

 The amount of overpayment is currently being calculated, the Council needs to take into account if part or all of your rent was paid via Universal Credit or Housing Benefit, checks will also be made to see if there are any arrears owed to the Council.
-All tenants will be contacted by the Council with advice on next steps, we are aiming to do this within the next eight weeks.

 What if I moved out years ago?